yuliia11882/Project_Flask/README.md

 # Project_Flask
 Web app using Python,Flask
 ## <em> WEB </em>Aristotle
-Website created to share wisdom of Aristotle, Greek philosopher and polymath.
+Website created to share wisdom of Aristotle, Greek philosopher and polymath.<br>
 Ancient Greece wisdom in your pocket.

 Enjoy.